Kholodnyi Yar: Historical events

-The first written mention of the Kholodnyi Yar belongs to historians who described the battles of Lithuanian and soldiers of Kievan Rus' with the Horde in 1363-1367 on the “Blue Water”.
+The first written mention of the Kholodnyi Yar belongs to historians who described the battles of Lithuanian and Kievan Rus' soldiers with the Horde in 1363-1367 on the "Blue Water".

-Due to the dangerous proximity of the Wild Field, the incessant attacks of nomadic tribes, these lands were uninhabited for a long time.
-Individual fortress cities and well-fortified monasteries for centuries were the only settlements from Kaniv and Cherkasy to the Dnipro rapids.
+Due to the dangerous proximity of the Wild Fields and the incessant attacks of nomadic tribes, these lands were uninhabited for a long time.
+Individual fortress cities and well-fortified monasteries for centuries were the only settlements from Kaniv and Cherkasy to the Dnieper rapids.

 Haidamaka uprisings

-In the 30s of the XVIII century, the Kholodnyi Yar Sich was organized in Kholodnyi Yar.
+In the 1730s Kholodnyi Yar Sich was organized in Kholodnyi Yar.
 This forest became the main base of the haidamaks for decades.